Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Introduction

 Our motivating study is to impute millions of DNA methylation levels at CpG sites across the human genome.
 DNA methylation is an epigenetic modification of DNA, playing important roles in DNA replication, gene transcription, aging, and cancer evolution \citep{das2004dna,scarano2005dna}.
 Methylation levels are quantified at every genomic CpG site, a region of DNA where a cytosine (C) nucleotide is followed by a guanine (G) nucleotide in the linear sequence of bases along its 5' to 3' direction.
 Single-site DNA methylation level can be quantified by whole-genome bisulfite sequencing (WGBS), in which approximately 26 million CpG sites in the human genome are evaluated for whether they are methylated or not.
 However, WGBS is expensive and hard to examine in certain genomic regions.
 This motivates alternative methylation assay technologies, such as Illumina HumanMethylation450 BeadChip (henceforth, Methylation450K) that measures DNA methylation levels at approximately $482,000$ CpG sites (less than $2\%$ of the total number of CpG sites).
 The goal is to impute DNA methylation levels at the CpG sites that are observed in the WGBS samples but unobserved in the Methylation450K data by exploiting the correlations among the full set of CpG sites in the WGBS samples.

-The empirical correlation of methylation levels with distance smaller than 5000 bases in the WGBS samples is shown in the left panel of Figure~\ref{fig:empirical_corr}. { For each integer distance, we calculate the empirical correlation of every possible pair with this distance.
-The blue dots in the left panel are the average correlation of the methylation levels between two CpG sites at a given CpG distance smaller than 5000 bases.
+We first explore the empirical correlation of methylation levels studied in the WGBS data \citep{ziller2013charting}.
+For each integer distance smaller than 5000 bases, we plot the empirical correlation of every possible pair with this distance in the left panel of Figure~\ref{fig:empirical_corr}.
+The blue dots are the average correlation of the methylation levels between two CpG sites at a given CpG distance smaller than 5000 bases.
 The methylation levels at nearby CpG sites are correlated to each other on average and the correlation gradually decays as the distance between the two CpG sites increases.
 Such phenomenon is called co-methylation and has been observed in previous studies \citep{zhang2015predicting}.
-Furthermore, as shown in the right panel of Figure~\ref{fig:empirical_corr}, methylation levels for each CpG site across samples are well correlated for biological reasons.
+Furthermore, we plot the correlation of the methylation levels across samples in the right panel of Figure~\ref{fig:empirical_corr} \citep{ggplot2,reshape2}, which shows the methylation levels are highly correlated for biological reasons.
 Since methylation plays important roles in suppressing gene expression levels, they are tightly regulated in cells and variability of such regulations is associated with disease risk \citep{das2004dna}.
 Understanding the correlation patterns in methylations levels is thus meaningful for reducing the risk of diseases.
 These empirical findings motivate us to develop a statistical model to exploit the correlations of methylation levels across the unequally-spaced genome sites and across different samples for the goal of imputation.